amifaraj/amifaraj.github.io/Projects/index.md

 -   [![Bias](../images/bias.jpg "Photo by Jon Tyson on Unsplash")](https://unsplash.com/photos/qn6mBa0twDY)
     {: .pic}

-	**Bias and Discrimination in Recommender Systems**
-	Researches on advancement of recommender systems have lead to the question of fairness.
-Reseraches have shown that recommender systems can be susceptible to bias.
-However, the definition of fairness, the source of unfairness, the impact of bias in recommndations, and the mitigation of the situation are still some unresolved issues to work on.
+	**Measuring Fairness in Ranked List**
+	Information access systems like search engines and recommender systems suffer from fairness and bias issues.
+These systems usually present retrieved results in ranked lists to users and items with similar relevance in the lists may receive unequal exposure based on their demographic group membership.
-	In this project, we are focusing on fairness in ranked output by conducting following analysis:
+	In this project, we are focusing on measuring fairness in ranked output by conducting following analyses:
 	<div class="list-item">
-	1. Comparison among the fair ranking metrics
+	1. Describing existing fair ranking metrics using unified notations.
 	<br>2.
-Investigating impact of reviews in introducing bias in recommendations
+Identifying the limitaions of the existign metrics and gaps in fair ranking metrics research area
+	<br>3.
+Sensitivity analysis on the fair ranking metrics.
+	<br>4.
+Designing fair ranking metric with broader applicability.
 	</div>

 -   [![Stereotype](../images/stereotype.jpeg "Photo by Yogi Purnama on Unsplash")](https://unsplash.com/photos/7JzyLiUj0pQ)